 13. Where will I be able to teach after finishing my course?

-You will be able to set up your home studio, set up classes in community and church halls, gyms, go mobile (visit clients’ home), do voluntary classes, offices, business parks, parks, maybe even yoga studios, work on events, retreats, etc. plenty of opportunity.
+You will be able to set up your home studio, set up classes in community and church halls, gyms, go mobile (visit clients’ home), do voluntary classes, offices, business parks, parks, maybe even yoga studios, work on events, retreats, etc. plenty of opportunities.
 Your business skills module will help you look into the options.

 The very best students might have the opportunity becoming assistant or junior teachers in our studio - which opens the opportunity for a rotational class so you can build on experience, essential for working in other yoga studios.